- News

 How can I combine fNIRS and EEG in one single recording?

-To measure both the EEG and the fNIRS at the same time, it makes sense to put the EEG electrodes in between the optodes, because EEG electrodes are smaller and easier to place.
+To measure both EEG and fNIRS at the same time, it makes sense to put the EEG electrodes in between the optodes, because EEG electrodes are smaller and easier to place.
 Then the EEG electrode picks up the electrical activity at the same spot as the fNIRS picks it up.

 An important factor is the electrode cap.
 The EEG cap must be able to keep the fNIRS optodes and EEG electrodes in a fixed position to get artifact free data.
 The dark electrode cap material ensures that no distortions are produced by ambient light.
-Furthermore, it’s important that both the EEG electrodes and fNIRS optodes are lightweight, to reduce movement artifacts in the recordings.
+Furthermore, it’s important that both the EEG electrodes and fNIRS optodes are lightweight to reduce movement artifacts in the recordings.
 Besides that, active EEG electrodes help researchers to get top-quality EEG recordings from 64/32/16/8 g.SCARABEO EEG channels and 8 fNIRS channels within a few minutes.
 This approach is becoming more and more popular because combining two recording types extracts way more information than using one single method.

 What equipment is suitable for combined fNIRS EEG recordings?